Royal Marines: Future Commando Force (FCF) Programme

 40 Commando Royal Marines helping trial the Littoral Strike concept in 2020.

-On 11 April 2017 the First Sea Lord, Admiral Sir Philip Jones, announced that the Royal Marines Commandos were to be restructured, and will be capable of deploying on special operations as part of the Future Commando Force (FCF) Programme.
-Indeed, the Ministry of Defence has also said that under the FCF programme, the Royal Marines Commandos will take on many of the traditional tasks of the SAS and SBS, alongside a new Army Ranger Regiment.
-As part of this programme, Navy Command is also creating the staff and intellectual horsepower for a land littoral strike division programme.
+On 11 April 2017 the First Sea Lord, Admiral Sir Philip Jones, announced that the Royal Marines Commandos would be restructured, making it capable of deploying on special operations as part of the Future Commando Force (FCF) Programme.
+The Ministry of Defence also said that under the FCF programme, the Royal Marines Commandos would take on many of the traditional tasks of the SAS and SBS, alongside a new Army Ranger Regiment.
+As part of this programme, Navy Command also announced the designation of staff and technical capability for a land littoral strike division programme.
 An example of the FCF was depicted by young engineering graduates from the UK Naval Engineering Science and Technology forum (UKNEST).
-There will be two Littoral Response Groups: One based East of Suez, one based in the High North.
-On 27 June 2020, the Royal Marines announced they will adopt a new uniform with the MultiCam camouflage instead of MTP.
+As announced, there would be two Littoral Response Groups: one based East of Suez and one based in the High North.
+On 27 June 2020, the Royal Marines announced they would adopt a new uniform with MultiCam camouflage to replace the Multi-Terrain Pattern (MTP).